Srinidhi-Gujjari/abcd-agentic-ai-training-vnr-SrinidhiGujjari/googleSheets_langChain/README.md

    **Step-3:** Install Dependencies

-         ```bash
          pip install python-dotenv gradio pandas gspread oauth2client langchain-google-genai

-   **Step-4:** Add Configuration Files
-   - .env file (in the same folder as main.py):

-                  GOOGLE_API_KEY=your_gemini_api_key_here
+   **Step-4:** Set Up Google Sheets API

+   - Go to Google Cloud Console → Create a project.
+   - Enable Google Sheets API.
-   - credentials.json (Google Service Account JSON key):
+   - Create a Service Account and download the JSON key file (credentials.json).
-            Download from Google Cloud Console Save in the same folder as main.py
+   - Place credentials.json in the same folder as main.py.
-            Enable Google Sheets API and Google Drive API in your project
-            Share your Google Sheet with the service account email and give Editor access
+   - Share your Google Sheet with the Service Account email to allow read/write access.

+   **Step-5:** Set Up Google Gemini API Key
+   - Create a .env file in the same folder as main.py:

+           GOOGLE_API_KEY=YOUR_GOOGLE_GEMINI_API_KEY
+   - Replace YOUR_GOOGLE_GEMINI_API_KEY with your actual API key.

-   **Step-5:** Run the Application
+   **Step-6:** Run the Application

             python main.py
+   - Gradio will start a local web server.
+   - It will display a URL in the terminal, like:

+         Running on local URL:  http://127.0.0.1:7860
+   - Open this URL in your browser to access the Dynamic Google Sheets Assistant.

 ### Real-Time Use Cases

 - **Business Analytics:** Quickly summarize sales, inventory, or customer data in Google Sheets.
 - **Data Validation:** Ensure correct data types while inserting new entries.
 - **AI-Powered Insights:** Generate summaries and answers from spreadsheet data without manual calculations.

+### Future Scope:
+- Multi-Sheet Support : Extend the tool to handle multiple sheets in a single Google Spreadsheet for better data management.
+- Data Visualization : Automatically generate charts (bar, line, pie) from sheet data for quick insights.
+- Voice Interaction : Enable users to ask questions and insert data using speech commands.
+- Cloud Deployment & Export : Deploy on cloud platforms for remote access and allow export of summaries in PDF or Excel.

+### 📊 PPT Link:
+### 🎥 Video Link: